 The next generation of data protection is not just about backup or replication into and out of the cloud, but about inexpensive recovery directly into a cloud in a hypervisor agnostic manner.
 Recovery is the key to backup and while we spend many hours ensuring that our backups happen in a timely manner, we spend very little time testing those backups and ensuring that recovery can happen at any time for any workload, not just those that are mission critical.
 Next generation data protection must also be extremely simple to use, setup, and configure.
 Is your data protection tool a next generation tool or lost in the past somewhere?

-The next evolution of virtualization is the Software Defined Data Center or SDDC and it is quickly becoming the next logical step in the continued evolution of cloud technology that will give you the ability to run legacy enterprise applications as well as the other cloud services.
-In my opinion you could also define Software Defined Data Center as a converged datacenter so to speak.
-My friend and colleague, Edward Haletky wrote a great post on SDDC and data protection, which raised this question.
-How the heck to we recover SDDC?
+The next evolution of virtualization is the Software Defined Data Center or SDDC, and it is quickly becoming the next logical step in the continued evolution of cloud technology that will give you the ability to run legacy enterprise applications as well as the other cloud services.
+In my opinion, you could also define Software Defined Data Center as a converged datacenter.
+My friend and colleague, Edward Haletky, wrote a great article on SDDC and data protection which raised this question: How the heck do we recover SDDC?

 The east coast is experiencing the tail end of a very large storm named ‘Sandy’.
 We all had plenty of time to prepare for the storm, but did we?
 Individually, we probably did, but what about our data?
 Those 24/7 critical processes to allow our customers to view and respond to the data our organizations provide?
 We were lucky—we had no issues during the storm, but now we await issues during storm clean up.
 So how do you prepare for such disasters?
 Do you move to the cloud?